 It seems he has spent his life trying to reach for something more than what is expected for him or that he could ever hope to be, an ideal for his character that interests me greatly.
 Yoon is a man who has one foot in the Yangban noble class and the other still outside, meaning he is more insightful than those around him when it comes to the alleged differences between slaves and nobles, and even woman and men.

-But immediately with the revealing of his past I found myself warming to him, the moment in flashback that we see him returning to his fathers side upon his deathbed a particularly affecting one.
+So immediately with the revealing of his past I found myself warming to Yoon, the moment in flashback that we see him returning to his father’s side upon his deathbed a particularly affecting one.

 Yoon has tears rolling down his face as his father implores his son to call him ‘father‘ just once before he dies (it is against the law for an illegitimate child to address their fathers in this way apparently) and it is such a sad scene as he whispers the word out, something so simple and yet denied to him because of his birth.